mietek/pol/README.md

 establishing the words GET and RELEASE with the code identified in the 17th and 18th table positions.
 Library subroutines (FORTRAN arithmetic subroutines) might be treated similarly.

-Incidently, this illustrates a general method of protection: In addition to using a word, the user must define it correctly.
+Incidentally, this illustrates a general method of protection: In addition to using a word, the user must define it correctly.
 Clearly you can cascade the process.
 The value of such protection against malicious mischief depends on secrecy, which is always the ultimate protection.
-However even in the absence of secrecy, it provides valuable protection against inadvertant damage.
+However even in the absence of secrecy, it provides valuable protection against inadvertent damage.

 #### 7.3.2 Memory protection